We love the thrill of receiving flowers for Valentine’s Day, but we hate to see them dry out

 to avoid having any bacteria near your cut roses.

-5. Change the water on a regular basis: make sure you change the vase water every other day to keep the roses fresh!
+5. Change the water on a daily basis: make sure you change the vase water every other day to keep the roses fresh!

 Pro tip: you can also crush an aspirin tablet into the vase, and this will help the flowers stay fresh for even longer!
 The aspirin will help keep bacteria away from the water.